-Despite his blemished career, Lester will always be remembered for what he did for horse racing and his uncanny and intuitive relationship he had with the horse.
+In 1988 he was devastated when he was stripped of the OBE award after being convicted of tax evasion in 1987.
+Despite his blemished career, Lester will always be remembered for his contribution to horse racing and his uncanny, intuitive relationship with the race horse.
 This is what makes Lester Piggott a champion beast and the most notable horse racing icon in history.